asyncapi/modelina/examples/generate-cplusplus-models/README.md

-# TypeScript Data Models
+# C++ Data Models

-A basic example of how to use Modelina and output a TypeScript data model.
+A basic example of how to use Modelina and output a C++ data model.

 ## How to run this example